janegarciu/CS/Lab5/README.md

 ## Lab4 Features
 • Select the settings to be enforced (a subset of ”Failed”, or all of them)
 • Enforce the policy on at least 5 settings (edit the selected settings in your system)
 • Rollback to the system’s initial settings

+## Lab5 Features
+• Select the settings to be enforced (a subset of ”Failed”, or all of them)
+• Enforce the policy on 20 settings (edit the selected settings in your system)
+• Rollback to the system’s initial settings

 ## Team